American Shorthair Breed Profile

 American Shorthair Kittens are good at entertaining themselves, but they also appreciate interactive play that involves “hunting” the lure at the end of a fishing-pole toy, batting at a big peacock feather or figuring out how to release treats from a puzzle toy.
 They’re smart, trainable, and willing to learn things — like using a scratching post in place of your couch.

-Since they are social cats, American Shorthairs also enjoy the company of other animals, including dogs.
+Since they are social cats, American Shorthairs also enjoy the company of other animals, including dogs and other cats.
 But they’re not terribly talkative; their expressions communicate their needs instead.
 Perhaps their best attribute: Patience — which no doubt contributes to their success as hunters.

 Late in the 19th century, there was an interest in developing and showing a shorthair cat representative of the North American working cat.
 One brown tabby American Shorthair was even offered for sale for $2,500 at the Second Annual Cat Show at Madison Square Garden in 1896.
 The Cat Fanciers’ Association (CFA) chose to officially recognize this lovely cat (then called the Domestic Shorthair) as one of its first five registered breeds in 1906.